gergelyurbancsik/CodeCortex/README.md

 🕸️ Structural Depth (Graph): See the invisible!
 Our Neo4j-powered graph engine maps call chains and dependencies.
 "If I change this, what breaks 5 levels up?" – CodeCortex knows the answer.

 ⚡ Powered by .NET 10 & Aspire
 Built on the technology of tomorrow.
-CodeCortex runs on the bleeding-edge .NET 10 (Preview), with .NET Aspire orchestrating cloud-native containers.
+CodeCortex runs on the bleeding-edge .NET 10 , with .NET Aspire orchestrating cloud-native containers.
 Blazing fast, scalable, and brutally modern.

 Don't just write code.
 Master the chaos.